ProbablePrime/interactive-keyboard/README.md

 * https://beam.pro/merlin

 ## Requirements
-* Node >= 5
+* Node.js >= 5

 ## Setup
 1. Choose a keyboard controlled game.
-2. Make a Controls layout for that game in the Beam Controls Editor ensuring that both **holding and frequency** are checked for each key and that each key has something in `Keyboard Trigger`
+2. Make a Controls layout for that game in the Beam Controls Editor ensuring that both **holding and frequency** are checked under the analysis section for each Control and that each key has a valid key code in `Keyboard Trigger`
-3. Clone this project
+3. Clone this project down to your pc.
-5. Open a terminal/cmd to the cloned folder
+5. Open a terminal/cmd to the root folder of your cloned copy.
 6. Run `npm install` to install dependancies
-7. In `config/` create a file called auth.json.
+7. In the `config/` folder create a file called auth.json.
 It should contain your username and a password **OR** an OAuth token.
-To authenticate with Beam.
+Tthis is used to authenticate with Beam.

 ### Password Authentication
 ```